Twins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- When it has played as moneyline favorites with odds of -250 or shorter, Minnesota has a 2-3 record (winning 40% of its games).
+- Minnesota has gone 4-5 (winning 44.4% of its games) when playing as moneyline favorites of -210 or shorter.

-- The Twins have an implied moneyline win probability of 71.4% in this matchup.
+- Based on this game's moneyline, the Twins' implied win probability is 67.7%.

-- Minnesota has played in 70 games with an over/under set, and have combined with its opponents to go over the total 30 times (30-35-5).
+- Minnesota has played in 71 games with a set over/under, and have combined with its opponents to go over the total 30 times (30-36-5).

-- The Twins have covered just 36.4% of their games this season, going 4-7-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!